sss0710/CDAC-ACTS/002_ACTS_ OS/000 OS Module/Theory.md

 9. Create user user1 using adduser command.
 ________________________________________________________________

-1.Delete test,test1,test2
+1. Delete test,test1,test2
-2.Create three users, raj,ravi,neha using adduser command.
+2. Create three users, raj,ravi,neha using adduser command.
-3.Create data1.txt,data2.txt.Write your name in data1.txt
+3. Create data1.txt,data2.txt.Write your name in data1.txt
-4.Add neha and ravi to your_main_user group.
+4. Add neha and ravi to your_main_user group.
-5.Login with raj and try to write content in data2.txt.
+5. Login with raj and try to write content in data2.txt.
-6.Read the data1.txt
+6. Read the data1.txt
-7.Logout from raj and login with ravi.
+7. Logout from raj and login with ravi.
-8.Try to write content in data2.txt and data1.txt.
+8. Try to write content in data2.txt and data1.txt.
-9.Read the data1.txt and data2.txt
+9. Read the data1.txt and data2.txt
-10.Logout from ravi
+10. Logout from ravi
-11.Change ownership of data1.txt to raj
+11. Change ownership of data1.txt to raj
-12.Change ownership and group of data2.txt to neha and raj.
+12. Change ownership and group of data2.txt to neha and raj.
-13.Try to append your name to data1.txt
+13. Try to append your name to data1.txt
-14.Try to append your name to data2.txt
+14. Try to append your name to data2.txt
-15.login with raj and try to change the ownership of data2.txt to raj.
+15. login with raj and try to change the ownership of data2.txt to raj.
-16.Logout and Deactivate the ravi account.(Change login shell to nologin) 17.Login with neha and change ownership of data1.txt to neha.
+16. Logout and Deactivate the ravi account.(Change login shell to nologin)
+17. Login with neha and change ownership of data1.txt to neha.

 ##	DAY4

 ##      Day 4 Theory